2009miles/ie/README.md

-# Image Extractor
+# Image Extractor (ie)

-ImageExtractor is a CLI tool that takes a collection of scanned images, each containing multiple individual images, and automatically crops and extracts individual images into a new folder.
+Image Extractor is a CLI tool that takes a collection of scanned images, each containing multiple individual images, and automatically crops and extracts individual images into a new folder.

 ## Features